 Monongahela is a very small city located in the state of Pennsylvania.
 With a population of 4,192 people and four constituent neighborhoods, Monongahela is the 344th largest community in Pennsylvania.
-Much of the housing stock in Monongahela was built prior to World War II, making it one of the older and more historic cities in the country.
+Monongahela has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Monongahela isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Monongahela are a mix of both white- and blue-collar jobs.
-Overall, Monongahela is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Monongahela who work in office and administrative support (18.27%), food service (9.49%), and maintenance occupations (8.38%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monongahela is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Monongahela is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Monongahela who work in office and administrative support (17.47%), food service (10.21%), and sales jobs (7.89%).

 In Monongahela, a lot of people use the bus to get to work every day though Monongahela is a relatively small city.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The per capita income in Monongahela in 2010 was $21,716, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $86,864 for a family of four.
+The per capita income in Monongahela in 2010 was $22,231, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $88,924 for a family of four.
+However, Monongahela contains both very wealthy and poor people as well.

 The people who call Monongahela home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monongahela residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Monongahela include Italian, Irish, English, and Polish.

 The most common language spoken in Monongahela is English.
-Other important languages spoken here include Slavic languages and Russian.
+Other important languages spoken here include Slavic languages and Tagalog.